yegle/os-program-projects/pg3/README.md

 ## Test

  1. Open 2 Terminals, go to `src/socket/` directory for both
- 2. In one Terminal, run `java Server` to set up the Server
+ 2. In one Terminal, regarded as server run `java Server` to set up the Multithread Server run `java ServerSingle` to set up the Singlethread Server run `java ServerPool` to ser up the Server with thread pool
- 3. In the other Terminal, run `java Client` to set up the Client
+ 3. In the other Terminal, regarded as client run `java Client` to set up a single Client run `java ClientRunnable` to set up a multithread Client(10 clients)
  4. The Client program will ask you enter the input of String Type any format of String and end with enter
  5. The Client will get the response from the Server with information of Counts of Character and Digit